From Foundation to Future

 2022-Present — Erich’s Project Limited, London, United Kingdom

-Some ideas arrive fully formed, others are shaped through experience.
-Erich’s Project is a life project born from both.
-What began as a frustration with the dilution of sacred spaces — and a longing for places where values were truly shared — grew into a radical reimagining of how we live, connect, and create.
-Drawing from my studies in behavioral science, interior design, and luxury brand management, I envisioned a world where individuals could thrive in harmony with nature and technology — while remaining true to their own internal compass.
+What began as a frustration with the dilution of sacred spaces — and a longing for places where values are truly shared — evolved into an ongoing exploration of designing frameworks for belonging.
+Drawing on my studies in consumer behavior, interior design, and luxury brand management, I envisioned a way of harmonizing craft, technology, and nature while remaining true to one’s internal compass.

-Phase One introduces the foundational blueprint : a constellation of four unique locations, each designed to serve a distinct purpose in a reimagined model of living.
+• Phase One introduces the foundational blueprint : a constellation of four unique locations, each designed to serve a distinct purpose in a reimagined model of living.

 The centerpiece is C1-US, a fully self-sustaining city on the U.S. West Coast featuring everything from vertical farms and autonomous transport to wellness centers and collaborative laboratories.